pzagoris/desing-patterns/README.md

 ## Use

 - need different variants of an algorithm within an object.
-In that waz you can switch from one algorithm to another during runtime.
+In that way you can switch from one algorithm to another during runtime.
 - algorithm uses data that client should not know.
 Isolate the business logic from the implementation details.
 - class has conditional operator that switches between different variants of the same algorithm.
 - a lot of similar classes that differ only in their behavior.